Glossaries Usage Guide

 cover-img

-1 What is a Glossary?
+1 What is a terminology database?

-2 Creating a Glossary
+2 Creating a terminology database

-3 Editing a Glossary
+3 Editing a terminology database

-4 Using a Glossary
+4 Using a terminology database

-5 Exporting a Glossary
+5 Exporting a terminology database

-6 Tips for Use
+6 Tips for use

-1 What is a Glossary?
+1 What is a terminology database?

-Glossary in O.Translator
+Terminology database in O.Translator

-Prioritize the glossary during translation
+Prioritize referencing the terminology database during translation

 How to use Post Editing >>

-2 Creating a Glossary
+2 Creating a terminology database

-1. Visit 'Personal Center' and select 'Glossary'.
+1. Access the 'Personal Center' and select 'Glossary'.

 2. If you have not yet created a glossary, click 'Create Glossary'.